sebw/blog-old.wains.be/2006/2006-05-10-block-forwarding-on-port-tcp-25-under-iptables.md

-date: 2006-05-10 23:13:01+00:00

-# Block viruses and protect yourself from spammers by blocking port 25 under
+# Block viruses and protect yourself from spammers by blocking port 25 under Linux + iptables

-  Linux + iptables (just like ISP's do !)
+Just like ISP's do!

-categories:
-- Howto
-- Iptables
-- Linux
-- Proxy
-- Security

 **Find out viruses on your network and prevent spammers from abusing your wireless network !
 With simple iptables rulesets...**